miszczu1902/Sudoku/README.md

 # Sudoku
 Sudoku Game

-That is project based on Maven and JavaFX.
+This is project based on Maven and JavaFX.